Struggling to build good habits? Our concise video summary of James Clear’s ‘Atomic Habits’ provides actionable insights in just a few minutes.

 Why You Should Still Read the Book

-There is so much more to this book than we could ever cover in this short video, including:
+There is so much more to this book than we could ever cover in this short whiteboard animation, including:

 • How to choose the right habits for you